Photo of Nicolas Gremminger

 Practice Focus

 Nicolas is a litigator.
 He advises on international arbitration and commercial litigation matters.
-Nicolas represents clients in cases focusing on large industrial projects, advisor liability and Post-M&A-disputes.
+Nicolas represents clients in cases focusing on the automotive industry, large industrial projects, advisor liability and Post-M&A-disputes.

 Representative Legal Matters